-Planned Program Implementation Activities for FY 2014
+Planned Program Implementation Activities for FY2015

-The following program implementation activities will be undertaken in FY 2014:
+The following program implementation activities will be undertaken:

-- Manage all aspects of a rolling online program offering with FY 2014 program funding.
+- Manage all aspects of a rolling online program offering with FY2015 program funding.
 The rolling program offering is expected to be a 6-month process from application submittal until award recipients are announced. - Develop and distribute educational and marketing promotion materials with the BPU. - Draft press releases and any other public announcements with the BPU. - Implement system enhancements for processing applications, project information and quarterly reporting to the BPU in compliance with BPU IMS accounting and reporting requirements.